-The APS Intake Tool is designed to assist the APS intake practitioner in gathering necessary information, determining vulnerability and making an intake decision.
-APS intake practitioners must include as much information as they can when completing the APS Intake Tool.
+The APS Intake Tool is designed to assist the APS intake case manager in gathering necessary information, determining vulnerability and making an intake decision.
+APS intake case managers must include as much information as they can when completing the APS Intake Tool.
 The Decision Screen on the APS Intake Tool will indicate "Accepted" if all five criteria for APS intake have been met through the APS Intake Tool.
 If any of the five criteria have not been met, the Decision Screen will indicate "Not Accepted".
 Reports that are not accepted are still recorded in the CAPSS data system and referrals are made where appropriate.
-The intake practitioner should only document in CAPSS the reason the tool did not accept the report.
-If there is a concern with the tool's decision, the intake practitioner should staff with their supervisor.
+The intake case manager should only document in CAPSS the reason the tool did not accept the report.
+If there is a concern with the tool's decision, the intake case manager should staff with their supervisor.